 - Parameter Number [-]: Since C_d is usually unknown, it must be estimated.
-Parameter Number is used to group cells, where the C_d values are to be estimated by the parameter estimation programs MODFLOW-2000 (Section 2.6.6), PEST (Section 2.6.7), or UCODE (Section 2.6.8).
+Parameter Number is used to group cells, where the C_d values are to be estimated by the parameter estimation programs MODFLOW-2000 (Section 2.6.7) or PEST (Section 2.6.8).
 Refer to the corresponding sections for parameter estimation steps.
-The value of Parameter Number is assigned to all model cells downstream from a vertex until the next vertex redefines the parameter number. - The ALL button: Click the ALL button of a property to copy the property value to all other active vertices. - When using the Cell-by-cell or Polygon input methods, the following values are to be assigned to model cells of a drain system.
-See the explanations above for the definition of the input values. - Drain hydraulic conductance (C_d) [L^2T^{-1}], - Elevation of the Drain (d) [L], and - Parameter Number [-]
+The value of Parameter Number is assigned to all model cells downstream from a vertex until the next vertex redefines the parameter number. - Drain Bottom Elevation [L]: This value is used by SEAWAT to calculate reference head considering the density effect to to accurately simulate the flow of variable-density ground water to a drain. - The ALL button: Click the ALL button of a property to copy the property value to all other active vertices. - When using the Cell-by-cell or Polygon input methods, the following values are to be assigned to model cells of a drain system.
+See the explanations above for the definition of the input values. - Drain hydraulic conductance (C_d) [L^2T^{-1}], - Elevation of the Drain (d) [L], - Parameter Number [-], and - Drain Bottom Elevation [L].

-2.6.1.3 MODFLOW | Flow Packages | Evapotranspiration
+2.6.1.2 MODFLOW | Flow Packages | Evapotranspiration